 1. Focus on your reasons for saying goodbye:

-The next time you want to just give up and ready to leave the relationship, remind yourself of why it’s important that you go through with it.
+The next time you want to just give up and are ready to leave the relationship, remind yourself of why it’s important that you go through with it.

 For example, if your breakup is due to an irreconcilable personality difference, do some soul searching until you find something (or multiple things) about yourself that aren’t right.